-This post was originally called “Propositional Uncertainty as a Epistemically Useful Type of Logical Uncertainty”, but this I realized how much that sounded like snarXiv-esque word salad, with a decision theoretic bent.
+This post was originally called “Propositional Uncertainty as an Epistemically Useful Type of Logical Uncertainty”, but this I realized how much that sounded like snarXiv-style word salad, with a decision theoretic bent.
 I’m better than that, I hope.

 In the Friendly AI literature, there’s this concept known as an ‘ontological crisis’.
 Simply put, it’s a situation where your model of reality blows up in your face, and since your value system is probably intricately hooked into your model (you aren’t a wirehead, are you?) things don’t look pretty.
 You’re faced with the task of reconstructing a utility function now that your old has been thrown out with the bathwater.

 The canonical example of this is the loss of faith accompanied by realizing God doesn’t exist.

 What I haven’t seen acknowledged, is that ontological micro-crises (ontologic stress?) are far more ubiquitous than than the flashy loss of faith many educated people eventually face.
 I think we can build a far more interesting model by investigating some phenomena superficially distinct (but deeply related) to the ontological crisis.